 By Laura Murphy

-Bridget, a freshman at Worcester State University, holds a job, is a biology major on the pre-PA track, and has an active social life.
-From the outside looking in, it seems like she has the best of all these worlds, but under the surface, that’s quite the opposite.
+Becky, a freshman at Worcester State University, holds a job, is a biology major on the pre-PA track, and has an active social life.
+From the outside looking in, it seems like she has the best of all these worlds, but under the surface, it’s quite the opposite.
 When asked to rate her stress level on a 1-10 scale (ten being the most stressed), she rated her stress at a seven.

-“It’s just a lot” she said.
+“It’s just a lot,” she said.
 “One aspect of my life always has to be compromised.
 If I want to go out, I have to sacrifice doing well in a class, or if I want to do well in a class, I have to sacrifice my job.”

-Bridget recently had to withdraw from her biology class because she was failing.
+Becky recently had to withdraw from her biology class because she was failing.
 She feels “completely overwhelmed at least 70 percent [of the time].”

 While college can be the time of some students’ lives, many at Worcester State are finding themselves overwhelmed with things like schoolwork, homework, jobs, and social lives, leading them to feel completely exasperated, and partying may not be helping.

 It is no secret that college students are stressed.
 Balancing heavy course loads, jobs, and campus life can be overwhelming.
 On top of this, they are expected to maintain good grades, be involved on campus, be physically active, and have an active social life.
 For some students, this simply is not attainable.

 According to a study done by the Worcester State Center for Mental Health, 92 percent of college students have felt completely overwhelmed this past semester, and that doesn’t necessarily mean just the occasional stress over a test or a paper, but sometimes even complete, head-under-water overwhelmed.

 A study by NBC also showed that 41 percent of students are dealing with anxiety, and 25 percent are being treated for anxiety.
 This condition is just one more thing that students have to deal with on top of already taxing schedules.